Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: NS-NMF Relative to Other NMFs

-SNMF formulation takes basically the first component of the NS-NMF formulation, because SNMF ignores the vanilla NMF portion and uses the similarity information alone.
-SNMF focuses only on the accuracy of clustering assignments but for the mission of anomaly detection we need something more.
+SNMF formulation takes basically the first component of the NS-NMF formulation, while ignoring the vanilla NMF portion.
+In this way, SNMF focuses on the accuracy of clustering assignments.
+But for the mission of anomaly detection, we need something more.
 What we need is to have a basis connecting the latent features with the original ones, so that we can reconstruct observations from the low-dimensional representations and pinpoint anomalies by looking at their deviation from the original form.
 The second portion of the NS-NMF formulation helps us obtain a basis matrix which summarizes the attribute distribution of the latent feature groups, thereby providing the means for detecting the anomalies from the reconstruction.
 For this reason, NS-NMF, which keeps the second term, is more meaningful for anomaly detection than SNMF.
 Even the first term, although appears the same in both SNMF and NS-NMF formulations, is not really the same.
 The difference of SNMF and NS-NMF in their first terms, less apparent but arguably more critical, is that they use the different similarity matrix $\mathbf S$ (but the mathematical notation looks the same).
-SNMF uses the traditional Euclidean distance based similarity metric considering the full graph, while that in NS-NMF comes from an MST.
+SNMF uses the traditional Euclidean distance-based similarity metric considering the full graph, while that in NS-NMF comes from an MST.
 The similarity matrix in SNMF is too dense, making SNMF to suffer in case of approximating complex structures.
-Unsurprisingly, SNMF is computationally more expensive than NS-NMF.
+Unsurprisingly, SNMF is also computationally more expensive than NS-NMF.

 Coming back to GNMF, which has the same second term as NS-NMF and poised to be more suitable for anomaly detection.
 The first term in both NS-NMF and GNMF formulations has a strong connection.
 It can be shown that when using the same similarity matrix $\mathbf S$, GNMF and NS-NMF can be made (nearly) equivalent.